 - Weakened immune systems due to disease or medication

-- People younger than 19 years old who are receiving long-term aspirin therapy
+- Younger than age 19 and receiving long-term aspirin therapy

-In 2019, flu shots start at around $20 at Costco.
-In places like Walgreens, CVS, Walmart and other large retailers, the price can go up to $50 if you don’t have healthcare insurance.
-The higher-dose version of the vaccine recommended for seniors can cost as much as $70.
+For 2021, flu shots start at around $19.99 at Costco.
+In places like Walgreens, CVS, Walmart and other major retailers, the price can range up to $70 if you don’t have healthcare insurance.

-Most healthcare plans cover at least part of the price of the vaccination, which reduces the cost passed on to the individual.
-If you have to cover part of the cost, your FSA or HSA lets you do it with pre-tax funds instead of paying out-of-pocket.
-With an account-linked benefits debit card, you can pay for it directly from your account, so you don’t have to file a claim and wait for reimbursement.
+Most healthcare insurance plans cover at least part of flu vaccination cost.
+If you do have to pay part of it, your FSA or HSA lets you do it with pre-tax funds.
+By using an account-linked benefits debit card, you can pay for it directly from your account funds, so you won’t have to file a claim and wait for reimbursement.

-If you can’t afford the costs of a flu shot, don’t despair; there are other ways you can still get the immunization.
-Many employers offer free vaccines to their employees and families.
-Many schools offer free flu shots to all students, so you can get your children immunized.
-Local health departments and healthcare providers will often set up free flu shot clinics, especially in low-income areas.
+If you can’t afford the costs of a flu shot, there are options.
+Many employers and schools offer free vaccination appointments.
+Some local health departments and healthcare providers set up free flu shot clinics, especially in low-income areas.

-Aside from the sickness and loss of life, the flu takes a severe economic toll on the U.S. According to the CDC, the influenza costs the U.S. around $10.4 billion every year for hospitalizations and adult outpatient visits to their doctors.
-Sick employees cost employers millions in lost productivity.
-Employees who don’t receive paid sick leave lose millions in wages.
+In a normal year, many people get sick from the flu, and a significant number will die from it.
+That’s concern enough, but flu effects take a severe toll on the U.S economy as well.
+Influenza costs the U.S. around $10.4 billion every year in hospitalizations and outpatient care for adults alone.
+Sick employees, and those who have to stay home to care for sick loved ones, cost employers millions each year in lost productivity.
+And employees who don’t receive paid sick leave lose millions in wages.

-For your own sake, and to avoid passing the virus on to those you live or work with, consider getting your flu shot this season.
+For your health and that of those around you, consider getting a flu shot this season.
 It can cost little to nothing to get your entire family vaccinated and keep them healthy.
-With your FSA or HSA, you’re putting your benefit dollars to work.
-Click here to find a vaccine provider.

 DataPath, Inc. creates cloud-based solutions for FSA and HSA administration, with benefits debit cards.